 Please input all parameters strictly in lowercase.
 If you misspell an output item you get NO output.
 If you use an invalid command your driver informs you via the log file of the device in the \log subfolder (e.g. log_devicenumber_date.txt).
 Check this file when testing!

-Parameters may have different output formats and may be axis related or not.
-For example ‘cutting feed rate’ 1410 must NOT be queried with a controlled axis but HAS to have rdata as ‘Output item’.
+Parameters, Diagnosis Information or PMC address values may have different output formats and may be axis related or not.
+For example parameter ‘cutting feed rate’ 1410 must NOT be queried with a controlled axis but HAS to have rdata as ‘Output item’.
 On the other hand parameters like 1420 - 1430 REQIRE input of a controlled axis.
-TOP

 If the machine shows a red icon, state disconnected and you get just output E = 0 the machine is not reachable at all.
 This has nothing to do with Fanuc FOCAS, it’s a network issue, DNS Hostname or IP Address is wrong.

-If the machine shows a green icon, state connected but you just get output E = 1 the machine is reachable but Fanuc FOCAS does not respond to commands, check your FOCAS setup and the parameters used in CNCnetPDM.ini (esp.
+If the machine also shows a red icon, state disconnected but you only get output E = 1 the machine is reachable but Fanuc FOCAS does not respond to commands, check your FOCAS setup and the parameters used in CNCnetPDM.ini (esp.
 Port number).
 You can also use the tool fanucdata to check if the machine replies to Fanuc FOCAS commands.

 If you do not get any of the additional items please make sure that CollectOrders is set to 1 in section [General] of CNCnetPDM.ini.
 If just the axes position is missing set CollectFeeder to 1 in the same section.
 If you forced items to section 2 also set CollectQuality to 1.